 How we diagnosed sales drivers and barriers in family history research

-Faced with falling income, the General Register Office (GRO) wanted to understand the family history market and the customer journey.
-In particular, the use of birth, death and marriage (BMD) certificates, and drivers and barriers to sales volume, income and operating cost recovery.
+Faced with falling income, the General Register Office (GRO) (part of the Home Office) wanted to understand the family history market and the customer journey.
+In particular, the use of birth, death and marriage (BMD) certificates, and drivers and barriers to sales and cost recovery.

 - Initial working session followed by secondary research to understand the market, key competitors and also BMD sales drivers and barriers.
 This involved regression analysis to determine sales causes and effects.

 - Qualitative research with genealogists through to novice researchers to understand customers and influencers.
 Also the family history research journey, salience and role of GRO and reasons for using or not using BMDs.

 - Followed by creation of range of BMD services and delivery methods.